 Many approaches to grammar education emphasize memorizing punctuation rules absent any context, but without understanding parts of speech, clauses, and phrases, punctuation rules don’t make sense to students and are soon forgotten.
 Just like our math and spelling programs, Analytical Grammar focuses on mastering and applying concepts through workbook activities that help students to understand the “why” not just the “what” of whatever subject they are learning.
 We believe that conceptual understanding leads to mastery and success.

 Just like Math-U-See and Spelling You See, the Analytical Grammar curriculum does not correspond directly to grade level.
 Instead, there are several options available to ensure that each student gets the grammar education that they need when the time is right for both student and parent.
 Analytical Grammar can be completed in one year, or it can be successfully spread out over two or even three years.
 In addition, the Junior Analytical Grammar programs provide opportunities for younger students.

 3) Analytical Grammar Invites Parental Engagement

 Erin and Ethan both believe in the power of parental engagement, and that is why Analytical Grammar is designed to empower you as a parent to teach grammar to your student.
 Do you struggle with grammar yourself?
 No problem!
 You do not need to be a grammar expert to use this curriculum, and in fact, you can learn right alongside your student.
-That being said, older students can successfully go through Analytical Grammar on their own using the DVD Companions.
+That being said, older students can successfully go through Analytical Grammar on their own using the optional DVD Companions.